MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/MEF W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

 #### 7.2.2.2.
 Type ProductOffering

-**Description:** Represents entities that are orderable from the provider of the catalog, this resource included all available information of Product Offering
+**Description:** Represents entities that are launched from the provider of the catalog, this resource included all available information of Product Offering

 Inherits from: